Ulf Norinder

-Ulf Norinder (19 May 1934 – 14 November 1978) was a racing driver from Sweden who competed in multiple classes including non-championship Formula One and the Le Mans 24 hour race in the 1960s and 1970s.
+Ulf Stellan Albert Johnsson-Norinder (19 May 1934 – 14 November 1978) was a racing driver from Sweden who competed in multiple classes including non-championship Formula One and the Le Mans 24 hour race in the 1960s and 1970s.

 Career

 Early years

 Norinder began his career with an entry in the 1956 Kanonloppet.
 Using a Ferrari 500 Mondial he failed to finish.

 He finished 7th in the 1958 Eläintarhan ajot, using a Maserati 200S, 18th in the :Cuban Grand Prix with a Porsche and 7th again in the Grand Prix of Naples with a Maserati.
 He did not finish in the Grand Prix des Frontières and although entered in the Nürburgring 1,000 km race, did not start.
 He shared a Porsche 356A with compatriot Jo Bonnier at the 12 Hours of Reims, finishing 12th.
 At the Governor's Trophy in Nassau he finished 2nd in his heat and 8th in the main race.
 He did not finish in the Nassau Trophy and was 7th in the Nassau Memorial race all with the Maserati.

 In 1959, Norinder only competed in the Governor's Trophy series at Nassau in December.
 He entered four events finishing sixth in the Governors Trophy itself but 29th in the Nassau Trophy (fifth in class).